davidclin/vim/README.md

   \_/ \_/ \_/
 </pre>

-This repo contains useful VIM settings and Plugins I use in my .vimrc file.
+This repo contains useful VIM settings and Plugins I use in my .vimrc (for Linux) and _vimrc (for Windows).

 Summary
 - Relative numbering